elastic-ipfs/elastic-ipfs/docs/rollback.md

 ## Lambdas

+To rollback the code running in lambdas, it's necessary to revert a bad commit/PR that is in the main branch.
+[Build and Deploy workflows](https://github.com/elastic-ipfs/elastic-ipfs/blob/main/docs/cicd-workflows.md#lambda) will take care of redeploying to stable version.

 ## Kubernetes + ArgoCD Rollouts

-The [canary deployment strategy](https://argoproj.github.io/argo-rollouts/concepts/#canary) guarantees that a smaller percentage of users will be affected.
+The [canary deployment strategy](https://argoproj.github.io/argo-rollouts/concepts/#canary) guarantees that only a smaller percentage of users will be affected.

 These are the steps to completely remove the unhealthy pods: